|Author||Dataiku (Hicham EL BOUKKOURI)|

 How To Use

-Using the recipe is straightforward.
-First plug in your dataset and select the column containing your texts.
+First, make sure your text data is stored in a dataset, inside a text column, with one row for each document.
+Using the recipe is straightforward: select your dataset and the column containing your documents.
 Then, select a method, set the number of desired sentences and run the recipe!

 Rada Mihalcea and Paul Tarau, TextRank: Bringing Order into Texts.